 Replacing the Individual Vulnerability Index Test

-From March 15th – April 15th, a small group of Skilled Assessors selected because they complete the most assessments and updates for single individuals are asking these six additional questions:
+From March 15th – April 15th, a group of Skilled Assessors selected because they complete the most assessments and updates for single individuals asked these six additional questions:

 - Have you ever in your life, spent any amount of time in a juvenile or adult correctional facility, jail, prison, or detention center?